-The District's General Fund total revenues were above the budgeted amounts by \$3.9M for fiscal year 2022. \$3.8M represents the On-Behalf TRS contribution, which was not budgeted.
-The remaining budget variances consisted of \$0.1M property taxes above the budgeted amounts.
+The District's General Fund total revenues were above the budgeted amounts by \$3.2M for fiscal year 2023. \$3.8M represents the On-Behalf TRS contribution, which was not budgeted.

-General Fund total expenditures were more than budgeted amounts by \$3.3M.
-The exclusion of the \$3.8M On-Behalf TRS contribution yields \$0.5M in less expenditures than budgeted.
+General Fund total expenditures were more than budgeted amounts by \$3.5M.